Menu Close

 I’m very pleased that my work will now be represented by Grainger Gallery in Canberra.

-Over the last 25 years Kacy and Richard Grainger have established their gallery in the Dairy Road Precinct of Fyshwick, representing a wide range of artists from the region and further afield.
+Over many years Kacy and Richard Grainger have established their gallery in the Dairy Road Precinct of Fyshwick, representing a wide range of artists from the region and further afield.
 I’m so happy to retain my longstanding connection to the city where my artistic career began.

 No photo description available.